 There are also a variety of accounts available from financial institutions and it is important that you are aware of at least those that will be of interest to you at the beginning.

 What are the types of student banking products?

 A transaction account is a good way to handle your everyday spending.
 They are flexible and shouldn't come with any monthly fees.
 Because this account is used everyday, ensure that the permitted number of ATM transactions suits your money-withdrawal habits.
-The interest rate for transaction accounts is commonly low, so it may be more important to consider things like the bank's ATM network and the type of debit card that it's linked to.
+Compare student transaction accounts.

 A term deposit is like a savings account in that you deposit money with a financial institution and earn a higher rate of interest.
 However, the money is deposited for a fixed period of time, which can range from one month to five years and you can generally only access your funds at the end of the predetermined period.
 If you want to withdraw your money earlier, you can but you will have to pay a penalty, which can be a significant portion or even all of the interest your money has earned.

 Due to the fact that you can't access your money without paying a penalty for a fixed time frame, term deposits usually carry higher interest rates than other types of savings accounts.